ratemypraxis/itp/_posts/2023-02-22-flashlightChat.md

 A PoseNet program which turns your wrist into a flashlight

-Find the program at the following link: [https://editor.p5js.org/hafferty/sketches/2r8l7dIJc](https://www.2nd.systems/itp/projects/flashlight)
+Find the program at [this link](https://www.2nd.systems/itp/projects/flashlight)